Serving: Broome and Tioga Counties

 Come talk to us at these events:

-Due to COVID-19 concerns and restrictions on gatherings of 50+ people, Broome County Health Department and Tioga County Health Department will be limiting the amount of events we will be attending.
+Due to COVID-19 concerns and restrictions, Broome County Health Department and Tioga County Health Department will be limiting the amount of events we will be attending.

 Thank you for your patience and continuous support during this time.

 National Immunization Awareness Month (NIAM) is an annual awareness month to highlight the importance of vaccinations for people of all ages.

 Parents YOU have the power to protect your children against vaccine-preventable diseases.